Pacific Academic Solutions and Success

-- Group sessions are preferred where there is more than one student requesting tutoring for a particular course and Engineering PASS tutorials are group sessions only.
+- PASS Tutor sessions can be 1-2hrs in length and group sessions are preferred where there is more than one student requesting tutoring for a particular course (this is especially encouraged for Engineering students).

-- New Zealand Scholarship (NZS) students from the Pacific have access to tutoring through Student Support.
-Please ask us if you would like us to refer any of the tutors employed by PASS to your Student Support Advisor as a potential NZS tutor.
+- NZAid Pacific scholarship students have access to NZAid tutoring through the Student Care Team.
+Please ask us if you would like us to refer any of the tutors employed by PASS to your Student Support Advisor as a potential NZAid tutor.

 See tutors listed by course code or browse the full table below to contact a tutor for your course.

 |Academic writing skills||Academic Skills Centreemail@example.com|